apiquality/.github/profile/README.md

 ## Releases
-The last release (2.2):
+The last release (2.1):
-- Get information stages directly from APIquality
-- Show the historical executions
+- Deploy in Wso2 with api.yaml
-- Allow change the openapi file
+- Add automatically the mock server in to the openapi
-- Define global branches
+- Create blocked stages in de deployment
+- Securize mock requests in microcks
+- Create a styles guide assistant to create a new style guide
-- Generate unified openapi including external refs
+- Generate resolved openapi with external references in json and yaml format
-- Adds the user name in commits
+- Generate the openapi documentation in the apiquality tool
-- Login with SAML
+- Add domain to opportunities
+- New linter (redocly) in the apiops process

 ## Roadmap